wmhilton-stoplight/platform-docs/2.-workspaces/d.inviting-your-team.md

 2. To add a member, enter the work email address of the person you want to add and select a role.
 <!--To-Do: Screenshot-->

+### Onboard Your Team

 Now that you know how to invite your team to Stoplight.
-Let's give you an overview of how various folks in your team can use the Stoplight Platform.
-This would help you to decide how (and when) to onboard each stakeholder in your organization.
+Let's give you an overview of how various folks in your team can use Stoplight to decide how (and when) to onboard each stakeholder in your organization.

-### Onboard Your Team

-#### Champion / Landscape Manager
+#### API Champion / Landscape Manager

 API Champions in an organization are key proponents of bringing API change across an organization.
-Successful API programs have seen leaders evangelizing the need for key changes in the API lifecycle, leading initiatives among cross-functional teams.
+Successful API programs have seen leaders evangelizing the need for key changes in the API lifecycle, identifying issues in the API ecosystem, and leading initiatives among cross-functional teams to solve those.
 For these individuals, Stoplight Platform is a key tool in their armory as it gives them the required visibility across their organization.

 Champions can:
 - Explore APIs across their organization using Explorer